rtogn/Fifteen-Slider-Puzzle-P3-WebDev-2022/README.md

 * Re-shuffle board
 * Game music and other sound Fx
 * Board size/difficulty selection from 3x3 to 10x10
+* Win screen popup with metrics when puzzle is solved

+# How to use
+This website can be run locally.
+Simply download the files and open 'fifteen.html' in any web browser with JavaScript capability.

 ## Main page
 ![image](https://user-images.githubusercontent.com/60898339/236237660-a2872347-1eb2-456c-bf57-8a46e1cd2fcc.png)